Home and Landscape

 Caneberries can also be infected with late leaf rust and yellow rust and these diseases can result in signs and symptoms resembling those of cane and leaf rust and orange rust.
 The season of rust appearance and which caneberry plant parts and varieties are affected helps to distinguish the pathogens causing these diseases.
 However, expert examination of spores may be required to confidently distinguish which fungal pathogen is causing the rust.

 The fungus overwinters on canes as mycelia, uredinia, or both.
-Elongate, yellow uredinia form on infected floricanes (fruiting canes) in late spring.
+Elongate, yellow uredinia form on infected floricanes (canes that produce fruit) in late spring.
 Wet spring weather and overhead irrigation favor pathogen infection and disease development in new growth.

 Damage